yifeiw1218/WebCardGames/README.md

 ### Yifei Wang
 **Current Stage**
-1. something 1
+1. Achieve the basic function of blackjack in C++
 2. something 2

 **Plan to do**
-1. something 1
+1. Rewrite the balckjack in MVP
 2. something 2

 ###  Ziyu Tang